garrettbland/next-kit/README.md

 ### Getting Started

-More info can be found here
+More info can be found at [https://nextkit.netlify.app/](https://nextkit.netlify.app/)